-You can do this workout two to four times per week, as long as you take at least one rest day between sessions to give your muscles enough time to recover.
-It’s also important that you warm up before diving into about five minutes of stretching and upper body muscle activation.
+We’ve created a beginner-friendly workout that you can do at home using only your body weight.
+You can do this workout two to four times a week, as long as you take at least one rest day between sessions to give your muscles time to recover.

-Start on all fours with hands on the floor, slightly wider than vertical with shoulders, but in line with them.
+- Begin on all fours with hands on floor, slightly wider than vertical with shoulders, but in line with them.

-The body should form a straight line from shoulders to ankles.
+- The body should be in a straight line from the shoulders to the ankles.

-Tighten the abs as much as possible and keep them tight.
+- Tighten the abdominal muscles as much as possible and hold.

-Lower your body until your chest almost touches the floor, making sure your elbows are tucked in close to your torso.
+Lower body until chest almost touches floor, making sure elbows are close to torso.

 2. Knee raises

-Stand with your feet hip-width apart, facing forward and with your arms hanging at your sides.
+- Stand with feet hip width apart, facing forward, arms hanging by your sides.

-Jump from one foot to the other at the same time lifting your knees as high as possible, it is advisable at hip height.
+- Jump from one foot to the other, lifting your knees as high as possible, preferably at hip level.

-Touch the ground with the tips of your toes.
+- Touch the floor with the tips of your toes.

-Stand with your feet hip-width apart and your arms at your sides.
+- Stand with feet hip width apart and arms at sides.

-Lower into squat position with hands resting on the floor in front of you.
+- Lower to squat position with hands on floor in front of you.

-Push your legs back to the push-up position and lower your chest to the floor.
+- Return legs to push-up position and lower chest to floor.

-Go back up to position two, pushing both feet forward to return to the squat position.
+- Return to position two and push both feet forward to return to squat position.

 4. Jumping jacks

-Stand with feet together and hands at your sides.
+- Stand with feet together and hands at sides.

-Immediately reverse that motion by jumping back to the starting position.
+- Immediately reverse this motion by jumping back to starting position.

 5. Knee-to-elbow plank

-Bring your right knee toward your right elbow, make sure your abs are tight and your back is straight.
+- Bring your right knee toward your right elbow, making sure your abs are tight and your back is straight.

-Return to the start and repeat, alternating sides.
+- Return to starting position and repeat, alternating sides.

 6. Wall squat

-Start by standing about 60 centimeters away from a wall with your back against it.
+- Start by standing about 2 feet (60 centimeters) from a wall with your back against it.

-Keep shoulders, upper back and back of head against the wall.
+- Keep your shoulders, upper back, and the back of your head against the wall.

-Bend your elbows and rest your weight on your forearms and not your hands.
+- Bend your elbows and rest your weight on your forearms, not your hands.

-Your body should form a straight line from shoulders to ankles.
+- Your body should be in a straight line from your shoulders to your ankles.

-Contract your core, feeling you draw your navel toward your spine.
+- Contract your core and feel your navel draw toward your spine.

 8. Gluteal bridges

-Lift your hips off the floor so that your body forms a straight line from your shoulders to your knees.
+- Lift your hips off the floor so that your body is in a straight line from your shoulders to your knees.

-Pause when you are in that position and then slowly lower your body to the floor.
+- Pause in this position and then slowly lower your body to the floor.